openai/spinningup/setup.md

 structions for OpenAI's spinningup found here:
 `https://spinningup.openai.com/en/latest/user/installation.html`.

+Also note that I've only tested this on Mac.
+I suspect it will work with Linux, but am less sure about Windows.
+(Mostly because OpenAI says they're not sure whether it works with Windows!)

 1. First, we will create a conda environment for learning:
 `conda create -n stac-learning python=3.6`